raspberrypilearning/321-make-mentor-guide/en/step_7.md

 Creators are provided with reference material, but are free to decide which skills to use.
 They need to plan their project and decide on the order to carry out tasks.

-### Introduction
+### You will make

-The introduction gives creators **one** initial project to explore with some guided questions for them to think about.
+The 'You will make'' gives creators **one** initial project to explore with some guided questions for them to think about.
 They are then introduced to the project brief which provides guidance on what the creators should be working towards.

 Here is the project brief that is given to creators in our [Sensory gadget](https://projects.raspberrypi.org/en/projects/sensory-gadget){:target="_blank"} Invent project from the 'Introduction to the Raspberry Pi Pico' path: